adolfintel/TDF/README.md

 Note that Gamescope currently only works properly on AMD GPUs and getting it to work properly on Intel and nVidia cards requires additional configuration.

+Note: Gamescope cannot be used if the Steam Runtime is loaded, in this case, this option will have no effect.

 __`TDF_GAMESCOPE_PARAMETERS`__
 The command line arguments used to start Gamescope.
 You can see a complete list [here](https://github.com/ValveSoftware/gamescope#options).